 This game is closely compared by a lot of players to the classic co-op shooter series, Left 4 Dead.
 In my opinion, they have a point, and I will probably compare some of World War Z’s elements to Left 4 Dead since I imagine that the latter is the pinnacle of co-op zombie games, or at least at one point, it was.

-My girlfriend and I are both suckers for zombie games, so we have already played hundreds of rounds of World War Z. It did not bother us much that the rounds were somewhat repetitive, but that might just be because we are zombie game fanatics.
+I am a sucker for zombie games, so I have already played hundreds of rounds of World War Z. It did not bother me much that the rounds were somewhat repetitive, but that might just be because I am a zombie game fanatic.